cilium/cilium/Documentation/bpf.rst

 Mainstream BPF JIT compilers like ``x86_64`` and ``arm64`` support BPF to BPF calls today with others following in near future.
-BPF to BPF call is an important performance optimization since it heavily reduces the generated BPF code size and therefore becomes friendlier to a CPU's icache.
+BPF to BPF call is an important performance optimization since it heavily reduces the generated BPF code size and therefore becomes friendlier to a CPU's instruction cache.

-The calling convention known from BPF helper function applies to BPF to BPF calls just as well, meaning ``r1`` up to ``r5`` are for passing arguments to the callee and the result is returned in ``r0``. ``r1`` to ``r5`` are scratch registers whereas ``r6`` to ``r9`` preserved accross calls the usual way.
+The calling convention known from BPF helper function applies to BPF to BPF calls just as well, meaning ``r1`` up to ``r5`` are for passing arguments to the callee and the result is returned in ``r0``. ``r1`` to ``r5`` are scratch registers whereas ``r6`` to ``r9`` preserved across calls the usual way.
 The maximum number of nesting calls respectively allowed call frames is ``8``.
 A caller can pass pointers (e.g. to the caller's stack frame) down to the callee, but never vice versa.